-Nature in Tri Cities Washington
+Nature in Tri-Cities Washington

-The shrub-steppes is characterized by dry, treeless flatlands.
-The absence of trees and the flatness of the place create a desert-like weather that is highly uncharacteristic for such a northerly located place.
+The shrub-steppes are characterized by dry, treeless flatlands.
+The absence of trees and the flatness of the place create desert-like weather that is highly uncharacteristic for such a northerly located place.
 The name shrub-steppes is derived from the only vegetation that grows in this type of place, the shrubs or bushes as others call them.

 While the shrub-steppes are fast increasing in size all across the country, the people of Pasco, Kennewick, and Richland can take pride in the fact that the shrub-steppes is one of the last remaining of its kind, with the area declared as protected land.
 The protected land also provides a safe haven to the Malleefowl, a large, terrestrial bird that looks very similar to pheasants, and other ground-dwelling game birds.

-It is in the shrub-steppes that the Lewis and Clark expedition set camp and stayed some two hundred years ago as they set out to explore and map the heart of the United States, and you can experience what it was like during those times by visiting the Lewis and Clark State Park and camping there.
+It is in the shrub steppes that the Lewis and Clark expedition set camp and stayed some two hundred years ago as they set out to explore and map the heart of the United States, and you can experience what it was like during those times by visiting the Lewis and Clark State Park and camping there.

 While Tri-Cities protects its natural heritage, it also provides adequate housing facilities for its residents.
-Tri-Cities takes full advantage of its unique, natural surroundings by designing tasteful homes that complement the stark beauty of the shrub-steppes.
+Tri-Cities takes full advantage of its unique, natural surroundings by designing tasteful homes that complement the stark beauty of the shrub steppes.